What is Directed Self-Placement?

 Who is required to do DSP?

-Please note: Students who are exempt from the Early Start English program are not exempt from participating in Directed Self-Placement, unless the student is exempt by either option above.
+Please note: Students who are exempt from the Early Start English program are not exempt from participating in Directed Self-Placement.

 What are the 5 steps of DSP?

-- In Moodle, SSU’s online learning management system, students print out, read, and annotate a challenging piece of college-level reading.
+In Canvas, SSU’s online learning management system, students print out, read, and annotate a challenging piece of college-level reading.

-- Students write an argument that responds to the reading and upload it to Moodle.
+Students write an argument that responds to the reading and upload it to Canvas.

-- Students then learn about first-year composition/reading courses at SSU & view video testimonials from students.
+Students then learn about first-year reading and writing courses at SSU & view testimonials from students.

-- Lastly, students choose their first-year composition/reading course (and they will have the option to add English 99T: Basic Composition—Tutoring), print out their selection, and bring it to Summer Orientation.
+Lastly, students choose their first-year reading and writing course (and they will have the option to add English 99T: Basic Composition—Tutoring).

-DSP is located online in Moodle, SSU’s online Learning Management System.
-You will also use Moodle to complete coursework for classes you are taking at SSU.
+DSP is located online in Canvas, SSU’s online Learning Management System.
+You will also use Canvas to complete coursework for classes you are taking at SSU.
 To start the DSP activity, follow these steps:

 Note: If you need password assistance, click on the Username & Password Assistance link located under the Username and Password fields; otherwise, contact the IT Help Desk at (707) 664-4357 or email email@example.com.